Francisco Xavier da Cunha Aragão: Joining the Military Aeronautics

 At this time there was no military aviation in Portugal and the progress of World War I made its inception more urgent.
 On 14 August 1915, the army announced a competition to recruit 10 army and navy officers to be trained as pilots, who would be sent to foreign schools, there being no piloting school in Portugal.
 Francisco Xavier da Cunha Aragão was selected along with Cifka Duarte, João Barata Salgueiro Valente and Carlos Esteves Beja; they were sent to California to attend a basic piloting course at the Signal Corps Aviation School, San Diego, to learn to fly seaplanes and conventional airplanes.
 The group formed the beginnings of the future Portuguese Air Force.

-With Portugal's entry into the First World War, the student pilots were transferred to France and continued their training at Juvisy Military Aviation School and then at Chartres Pilot School.
+With Portugal's entry into the First World War, the student pilots were transferred to France and continued their training at Juvisy Military Aviation School at Port-Aviation (often called "Juvisy Airfield") in Viry-Châtillon and then at Chartres Pilot School.
 Aragão received his pilot's licence from the school on 6 November 1916.
 After passing through Portugal, between November 1917 and January 1918, Aragão was stationed at a base in Mocímboa da Praia, Mozambique.
 His objective was to create an observation squad to help the Portuguese forces in the fight against incursions from German East Africa (present-day Tanzania).
 This mission proved impractical because of difficulties with operating the planes, and a chronic lack of pilots and mechanics.

 Later, Aragão was a field assistant to the governor-general of Mozambique and served in cavalry operations.
 In February 1918, he left Mozambique for the Azores to organize an aerodrome there at the request of the United Kingdom.
 It was to be established in Ponta Delgada, where the United States had built facilities to house seaplanes as part of Ponta Delgada Naval Base.
 The project to build an aerodrome ultimately failed.